A Study By Timothy M. Youngblood

 I must say this kind of teaching is very dangerous to Christians because it speaks to our human nature that wants to receive salvation, but do as we please also.
 This teaching will cause many to justify their sins and thus let down in the good fight to overcome.
 What we need to understand is that God wants us to quit sinning because sin is not good for anyone.
 It is not a matter of God just placing some do's and don'ts before us, but a matter of life or death!
 We will find in this study that we MUST fight the flesh, and yes, this will please God our Father and Jesus our elder Brother, and just as we all want, it will also make the world a good place for all to live.
 Surely we as forgiving and loving parents may overlook a child misbehaving and not enact a just punishment the first time, but would also expect the child to do better in the future.
 Why would we expect God to be any different when it comes to such things?

 The very first truth we as Christians should agree on is that we are saved (redeemed) through the blood of Christ if we believe the Holy Father sent Jesus, and if we accept Jesus as our savior.
 Let's read what Paul stated in his letter to Timothy.
 "However, for this reason I obtained mercy, that in me first Jesus Christ might show all long-suffering, as a pattern to those who are going to believe on Him for everlasting life."
 1 Tim 1:16.
+Jesus gave His life not only from setting in the safety of heaven on His throne but suffered a death that no one could suffer because when they harmed Him he felt not only the pain in the flesh but the great pain in His heart.
+The pain would be like your own child doing this to you.
 The very word "believe" in this scripture is to have faith in Christ or, to entrust especially one's spiritual well-being to Christ.
 To not do this would be rejecting salvation and the new covenant.
 So with that question answered, let's get started in this study concerning "Law vs. Grace" by asking and answering some other basic questions.
 To do this we must understand some important history such as, why did Jesus have to establish a new covenant, and what makes the difference between the old covenant, and the new?
 Just what did God promise Abraham, and how does that effect the new covenant that we are under by accepting Jesus as our savior?
 (For more on this see related links at the end.)

 So what is Grace?